nestor-gm/ruql/README.md

 You can have multiple blanks per question and pass an array of regexps or strings to check them.
 Passing `:order => false` means that the order in which blanks are filled doesn't matter.
+By default, the order is set to true.
 The number of elements in the array must exactly match the number of blanks.

 ```ruby
 fill_in do